chenjiang0819/Linkage/README.md

 # Linkage

-For this project, I performed a data linkage on two  datasets and explore different classification algorithms.
+Data linkage will be performed on two  datasets and explore different classification algorithms.

 The project is to be coded in Python 3.
 Seven (7) relevant data sets can be downloaded: